-le click the SpectraView II application icon in the Applications folder.
 Select SpectraView II from the NEC Display Solutions program group on the Windows Start menu.

-As SpectraView launches, it will automatically search for any supported displays, and a supported color sensor.
+As SpectraView launches, it will automatically search for any supported displays, and supported color sensors.

-If SpectraView is unable to detect either a supported display or the last selected color sensor, an error message will be displayed and the Calibrate button will be disabled.
+If SpectraView is unable to detect either a supported display or a supported color sensor, an error message will be displayed and the Calibrate button will be disabled.
 Refer to the Troubleshooting section of this manual.